 Be Thou My Vision, the Royal Wedding & Theosis

 At the Royal Wedding yesterday, there was a brief moment when everyone in attendance, including the royal couple, sang together.
-What they were singing was the melody to Be Thou My Vision, one of the most beautiful hymns ever written.
+They were singing a melody shared by Be Thou My Vision, one of the most beautiful hymns ever written.
 The hymn has origins deep in Irish history—perhaps even tracing back to Saint Patrick himself.

 But what may be even more beautiful than the haunting Celtic melody, is the profound meaning of its lyrics.
 This song, more than any other I can think of, evokes the ancient Christian concept of theosis.